gramps-graphql/gramps--legacy/README.md

 2. Check for local data sources specified in `GQL_DATA_SOURCES` or in the `--data-source-dir` argument to the CLI command `gramps`
 3. Merge all GrAMPS data sources into a single GraphQL schema
-4. Attach the combined schema and context to the Express request
-5. Use the GrAMPS schema and context in `graphqlExpress` to start the server
+4. Return the GrAMPS schema and context for use with `graphqlExpress`

 ## Roadmap